 Intersection Improvements.
 An interim intersection improvement project was initiated in 2015 to address a mobility and safety issue at the intersection of the westbound frontage roads of 290 Toll and the southbound SH 130 frontage roads.
 This interim solution consisted of the addition of dual right turn lanes on southbound SH130 frontage road, the addition of a southbound through-lane on the frontage road, the extension of the merge of the sweeping right turn, the addition of an extra lane on the westbound entrance ramp to the 290 Toll mainlanes, and additional signage.
 The project was completed and opened to traffic in September 2016.

 Phase III.
-The Mobility Authority, in coordination with TxDOT, has developed plans to construct three direct connectors at the SH 130 interchange.
-These bridges will give drivers a free-flowing direct connection and free up capacity on the frontage road intersection.
+The Mobility Authority, in coordination with TxDOT, constructed three direct connectors at the SH 130 interchange.
+These bridges give drivers free-flowing direct connections between the two facilities and frees up capacity on the frontage road intersection.
 The north-to-west and south-to-west direct connectors are tolled, and the east-to-south director is non-tolled.
 A flyover already existed linking eastbound 290 Toll to northbound SH 130, which remains non-tolled.

 Bicycle & Pedestrian Facilities.
 290 Toll Shared Use Path includes a 10-foot-wide, 5-mile long shared use path on the south side of the 290 Toll frontage road from the US 183 interchange to east of SH 130.
-The bicycle and pedestrian facility includes a dedicated Shared Use Path bridge at the Walnut Creek Tributary and accommodates connections to the future Walnut Creek and 183 South Shared Use Paths.
+The bicycle and pedestrian facility includes a dedicated Shared Use Path bridge at the Walnut Creek Tributary and accommodates connections to 183 Trail and the future Walnut Creek Shared Use Path.

 PUBLICATIONS AND RESOURCES